 Can an appraiser perform a BOV or BPO?
-No, not unless the appraiser is also licensed under a real estate sales / broker license and performs the BPO as a licensed sales / broker person.
+No, not unless the appraiser is also licensed under as a real estate sales / broker.
 USPAP allows multi-licensed individuals to perform BPO's as long as they do not misrepresent themselves in the process.

 Is there one license for appraisers?
 No, commercial RE appraisers and residential RE appraisers have different licenses.
 Commercial real estate (CRE) appraisers are allowed to appraise both residential and commercial real estate while residential appraisers are limited to mostly residential.